hungcq/knowledge-repo/information-technology/domain-driven-design/10-supple-design.md

     - Easy to change at flexible points
     - Effects of change are obvious
 - Early versions of a design are usually stiff
-- -> Need to make the most crucial, intricate parts supple, not every parts
+- -> Need to make the most crucial, intricate parts supple, not every part

 ### Patterns that contribute to a supple design